After months of rumors and leaks, the Apple iPhone 13 series finally came out last September.

 The phones may not represent a major design shift over 2020’s iPhone 12 devices, but they still offer many upgrades, new features, and more.

-Like last year, there are four iPhone 13 models: The iPhone 13, iPhone 13 Mini, iPhone 13 Pro, and iPhone 13 Pro Max.
-All four of the new phones have upgrades, and some of those upgrades are features that users have been asking for, for years.
+Like the iPhone 12, there are four iPhone 13 models: the iPhone 13, iPhone 13 Mini, iPhone 13 Pro, and iPhone 13 Pro Max.
+All four new iPhone models have upgrades, some of which are features that iPhone users have been asking for, for years.

 iPhone 13 and iPhone 13 Mini reviews and features

 - The lineup starts with the iPhone 13 mini retailing for $699.

 - The device flips the camera layout to a diagonal camera arrangement which offers better, high-quality photos thanks to the larger lenses.

 - iPhone 13s come in five new colors, including Blue, Pink, Midnight, Starlight, and a Product Red option.

 - While pricing has stayed the same, battery life has significantly changed over the previous iPhone 12 smartphones.

 iPhone 13 Pro and iPhone 13 Pro max reviews and features